 - The sartorius muscle is innervated by the femoral nerve.

-- It is a synergist muscle that is involved in moving the hip and the knee joint.
+- It is a synergist muscle moving the hip and knee joints.

 16. Muscles induce Hypnic jerks